kentar0x/game-off-2012/README.md

 The game is self-contained; you don't need to read any of the explanations below to figure out how to play.

-If you get stuck, it might help to read the sections below.
+If you get stuck, it might help to read the FAQ below.

 ## Game mechanic: Revert changes, replay changes